 “When my light and your light intersect in midair, the computer knows it and automatically opens a direct channel of communication so that now you can hear me and I can hear you,” he said.

-At the start of the evening, before handing the instruments and mic to the public, there will be short curated conversations on topics like slam poetry, indigenous communities, music, feminism, environmentalism, and binational/borderland history.
+At the start of the evening, before handing the instruments and mic to the public, there were short curated conversations on topics like slam poetry, indigenous communities, music, feminism, environmentalism, and binational/borderland history.

 “I’m excited because in a way I’m just setting up the theatre, but it’s the people setting up the play/content,” Lozano-Hemmer said.